Dodewaard nuclear power plant

 Dodewaard nuclear power plant was a nuclear power plant with a 55 MWe boiling water reactor (BWR) of General Electric in the Dutch town of Dodewaard.
 The plant halted energy production in 1997.
-Its final decommissioning has been postponed for a period of 40 years and was placed into a safe enclosure configuration in 2005.
+Its final decommissioning has been postponed for a period of 40 years and the plant was placed into a safe enclosure configuration in 2005.

 History

 The plant in Dodewaard was the first nuclear power plant established in the Netherlands.
 It was built by the Dutch government, mainly as a means to obtain know-how about the construction and exploitation of a nuclear power plant.
 The plant was therefore relatively small with a net output of only 58 MW.
 Construction was started in 1965 and the facility opened on 26 March 1969, in the presence of Queen Juliana.

 After the Chernobyl disaster in 1986, the political tide turned against nuclear energy, which was already a heavily debated issue in Dutch politics.
 With no prospect of the construction of new nuclear power plants in the Netherlands, Dodewaard's function as a research centre became superfluous.
 The ownership decided to halt electricity production at the relatively small and expensive plant in 1997.